The Health Policy PhD students are listed alphabetically.

 Shawn Winsor received both his MHSc and his Clinical Ethics Fellowship at the University of Toronto.
 Currently, he holds the position of Ethicist at LifeQuest Centre for Reproductive Medicine.
 Previously, he was Director of the Ethics Centre at Sunnybrook Health Sciences Centre and Ethicist Lead at Trillium Health Centre.
 Shawn is Course Director of the MHSc (Bioethics) Practicum at the University of Toronto, and member of the Ontario Cancer Research Ethics Board (OCREB).
 His research interests are at the intersection of ethics, health care decision-making, and health policy in the field of assisted reproductive technology (ART).
 Broadly stated, he is interested in the meta-ethical tensions underlying policy development in general: are policies as frameworks for guiding and/or proscribing practice suited to addressing ethically-challenging healthcare decisions that target specific communities?
 And, if so, in what ways does their application problematize the issues they are ostensibly resolving?
 In particular, he is interested in exploring the issue of access to ART treatment for clients whose social and/or medical circumstances are assessed by ART providers as inconsistent with perceived norms around childrearing.
 Shawn's leadership skills and high standard of scholarly achievements were recognized in May 2013 as he was awarded the distinguisehd CIHR Vanier Canada Graduate Scholarship to advance his dissertation research.
 He is being supervised by Lisa Schwartz.

 Sharon Yu's primary research interest is looking at place-based interventions and its effects on child development.
-My thesis will be comprised of: 1) a realist review on the effect of socially-mixed initiatives on child development; 2) a program assessment of the Regent Park revitalization project on child development; and 3) an investigation of successful comprehensive place-based initiatives (e.g., purpose built communities).
+Her thesis will be comprised of: 1) a realist review on the effect of socially-mixed initiatives on child development; 2) a program assessment of the Regent Park revitalization project on child development; and 3) an investigation of successful comprehensive place-based initiatives (e.g., purpose built communities).
 Research interests include: social mix, child development, school readiness, place-based interventions, neighbourhood effects, and housing.
 Sharon primary supervisor is Jim Dunn.

 Graduates of the Health Policy PhD Program

 Kathy Li began her PhD studies in the Health Policy PhD program in September 2008.
 She was enrolled in the Ontario Training Centre Diploma in Health Services and Policy Research while she completed a Master's degree in Health Research Methodology at McMaster University, and also a Bachelor of Science in Health Studies (Co-op) at the University of Waterloo.
 She has held an Ontario Graduate Scholarship for 3 consecutive years 2009, 2010 and 2011.
 Throughout her degree her faculty supervisor was Julia Abelson, Professor with the Department of Clinical Epidemiology and Biostatistics.
 Kathy has professional experience in clinical research in cancer palliative care as well as methodology of complex interventions.
 Past research topics include determining the minimal clinically important difference of statin therapy and pain management in patients with bone metastases.
 Her current research interests include public engagement, health policy, mixed methods research and comparative methods.
 Her dissertation topic is on the use of public engagement outputs in health policy.
 Aside from her research activities, Kathy has been a Teaching Assistant for McMaster Health Sciences courses, Critical Appraisal of the Medical Literature, as well as Health Systems & Health Policy.
-Kathy successfully defended her dissertation titled: thesis: Public involvement use in health-policy decision-making, on September 9, 2013 and convocated on November 22, 2013.
+On September 9, 2013 Kathy successfully defended her dissertation, titled: Public involvement use in health-policy decision-making, then convocated on November 22, 2013.
 Presently, she holds the position of Senior Policy Advisor at the Ontario Ministry of Health and Long-Term Care in Toronto.

 Kaelan Moat started as PhD Student in the Health Policy program at McMaster University in 2009 and was supervised by John Lavis.
 He held the CHEPA Doctoral Fellowship in 2009-2010 and was also awarded the Ontario Graduate Scholarship for three consective academic years: 2011, 2012 and 2013.
 His areas of interest include analyzing the effectiveness of synergistic efforts to link research evidence to health systems policy decisions, with an emphasis on low- and middle-income countries.
 He has also explored the impact of decentralization policy in India on its public health system and has a strong interest in comparative health systems studies in both low- and high-income countries.
 In 2011, he was enrolled and received the Ontario Training Centre Diploma in Health Services and Policy Research.
 Prior to arriving at McMaster, Kaelan earned a Master of Science degree at the London School of Economics and Political Science in International Health Policy and has worked for NGOs in both Canada and India.
-On November 7, 2013 Kaelan solidly defended his thesis titled: Evidence briefs as a mechanism for knowledge transfer and exchange: Assessing views about, experiences with, and influences of policy-relevant research influences on low- and middle-income countries.
-Kaelan convocated on May 23, 2014 and has become an Assistant Professor at McMaster University, a member of CHEPA, as well as Lead of Health Systems Evidence and Learning at the McMaster Health Forum.
+On November 7, 2013 Kaelan solidly defended his thesis, titled: Evidence briefs as a mechanism for knowledge transfer and exchange: Assessing views about, experiences with, and influences of policy-relevant research influences on low- and middle-income countries.
+Kaelan convocated on May 23, 2014 and has become an Assistant Professor at McMaster University, a member of CHEPA, as well as Managing Director at the McMaster Health Forum.
 He oversees the continual identification and updating of records for Health Systems Evidence at the Health Policy Forum, which is the world's most comprehensive repository of research evidence about governance, financial and delivery arrangements within health systems, and about implementation strategies that can support change in health systems, consisting of more than 3,500 records, including evidence briefs, systematic reviews, economic evaluations and health system descriptions.

 Stephanie Montesanti was supervised by Julia Abelson while in the Health Policy PhD Program.
 Her doctoral research involves a multiple case study analysis of participation strategies in Community Health Centres (CHCs) in the province of Ontario.
 In addition to her doctoral studies, Stephanie has been involved in research and knowledge translation initiatives in population and public health.
 Currently, she is involved in a public engagement project with Public Health Ontario (PHO) to develop and evaluate citizens' panel models for public health units in Ontario to address complex public health issues.
 She received OGS scholarship awards for three consecutive years (2010-2013) and was the recipient of the PHIRN Doctoral Award for 2011-2012.
 In addition, Stephanie received a Graduate Diploma Certificate in Health Services and Policy Research with the Ontario Training Centre (OTC).
 Stephanie was previously the Co-Lead for Evidence, Synthesis and Evaluation at the McMaster Health Forum, where she was involved in writing evidence briefs and preparing stakeholder dialogues on varying healthcare policy issues.
 Stephanie's previous experiences include working with community-based health organizations on research projects in the area of population health and community health interventions.
 She also has professional experience in international development projects, assisting with research projects in Krong Kep, Cambodia from 2007-2010 on maternal health and health system planning.
 She completed a Master's degree in Medical Anthropology at the University of Toronto.
 She has professional and research expertise in health policy analysis, qualitative and combined research methods, community participation, and knowledge translation in health services and policy research.
-Stephanie successfully defended her dissertation titled: The participation of marginalized populations in health servcies planning and decision-making, on November 7, 2013 and then convocated on May 23, 2014.
+Stephanie successfully defended her dissertation, titled: The participation of marginalized populations in health servcies planning and decision-making, on November 7, 2013 and then convocated on May 23, 2014.
 Currently, Stephanie is an Assistant Professor with the School of Public Health at the University of Alberta.

 Jessica Shearer completed her doctoral student in the Health Policy PhD program at McMaster University.
 John Lavis was her faculty supervisor.
 She is a recipient of the prestigious Harry Lyman Hooker Senior Fellowship.
 Jessica's thesis will examine how innovations (including research evidence) are diffused through policy networks, specifically knowledge translation platforms (KTPs) in low- and middle-income countries.
 Jessica and colleagues at McMaster University will work closely with colleagues in low- and middle-income KTPs, including those supported by WHO's EVIPNet, the Alliance for Health Policy and Systems Research, and the European Union (SURE).